-Temporal trends in annual female SMRs are shown in Figures 13-17 for all areas with significantly elevated SMRs for the period as a whole (1981-2015).
+Temporal trends in annual female SMRs are shown in Figures 13-17 for all areas with significantly elevated SMRs for the period as a whole (1981-2021).

-Figure 13 shows marked statistically significant declines in the annual SMRs for Barking and Dagenham, Sunderland, Leeds but not for Newcastle upon Tyne and Newham.
-For Leeds and Blackburn with Darwen SMRs in more recent years were not significantly raised.
+Figure 13 shows marked statistically significant declines in the annual SMRs for Barking and Dagenham, Sunderland.
+SMRs for Blackburn with Darwen were not significantly raised in more recent years.